-- For students who will gain at least 5 GCSEs at 1 - 9 including English and mathematics at the end of Key Stage 4, there is also the option of studying 'A' levels in partnership with Fortis Academy Sixth Form. - Such courses will be supported by Priestley Smith School and work will be appropriately modified into large print, Braille and ICT formats, as required by individual students.
-Students wishing to follow 'A' level courses should discuss this option with Mrs Blair-Burke (Head of Secondary) Mrs Weston (Sixth Form Coordinator)
+- For students who will gain at least 5 GCSEs at 1 - 9 including English and mathematics at the end of Key Stage 4, there is also the option of studying 'A' levels and Level 3 courses in partnership with Fortis Academy Sixth Form. - Such courses will be supported by Priestley Smith School and work will be appropriately modified into large print, Braille and ICT formats, as required by individual students.
+Students wishing to follow 'A' level and Level 3courses should discuss this option with Mrs Clabon (Head of Secondary) Ms Peynado (Sixth Form Coordinator)